RobBednark/quiz-me/README.md

 ## Development Conventions

-* *merge commits* -- all branch merges must have a merge commit (to make it clear when the branch changed)
+* *merge commits* -- all branch merges must have a merge commit (to make it clear when the branch changed), as opposed to a rebase, where there's no record of the rebase in git history
+* *manual testing for PR* -- each branch to be merged must have all manual tests run
 * *manual test log*  -- manual testing for each branch or commit must be logged in TESTING.md and include the python version and Pipenv.lock file used
 * *PEP8*  --code style must adhere to PEP8
+* *granular commits* -- all commits should be granular, e.g., a single fix, a single new feature, a refactor

 ## Thoughts about scheduling
 * maybe capture percentage of correctness and time since last seen